 The Question of Virtue

-The dialogue centers around the main question of whether or not virtue can be taught.
+The dialogue centers around the main question of whether or not people can teach virtue.
 Meno, a young man from Thessaly, asks Socrates the central question of the dialogue:

 Can you tell me, Socrates, is virtue acquired by teaching?